Anatta336/netmatters-reflection/README.md

 ```
 npm run watch
 ```

+## Usage
+Opening `dist/index.html` locally in a web browser should display the page correctly.
+Note that by default Chrome will not store cookies from pages loaded through `file://` so some functionality may not work.

+If hosting, the `dist` directory and its subdirectories should be made available.

 ## Principles
 * As far as possible HTML should be semantic.
 With an element's class name(s) describing what it is, not how it should appear.